 Freelance Writing Job Boards.

-A lot of writers are against job boards, mostly because they the pay is too low or the clients are untrustworthy.
+A lot of writers are against freelance writing job boards, mostly because the pay is too low or the clients are untrustworthy.

 Look – I won’t lie.
 That is true, BUT not entirely.